Strafgesetzbuch: History

-In Germany the Strafgesetzbuch goes back to the Penal Code of the German Empire passed in the year 1871 on May 15 in Reichstag which was largely identical to the Penal Code of the North German Confederation from 1870.
+In Germany the goes back to the Penal Code of the German Empire passed in the year 1871 on May 15 in Reichstag which was largely identical to the Penal Code of the North German Confederation from 1870.
 It came into effect on January 1, 1872.

 This Reichsstrafgesetzbuch (Imperial Penal Code) was changed many times in the following decades in response not only to changing moral concepts and constitutional provision granted by the Grundgesetz, but also to scientific and technical reforms.
 Examples of such new crimes are money laundering or computer sabotage.

 The Penal Code is a codification of criminal law and the pivotal legal text, while supplementary laws contain provisions affecting criminal law, such as definitions of new types of crime and law enforcement action.
 The StGB constitutes the legal basis of criminal law in Germany.

 After the defeat of Nazi Germany, a number of prohibiting provisions were included in the Strafgesetzbuch: